NEW: "I'm a hell of a lot better than I was 48 hours ago," Jason Rezaian tells editors

 Khosrow Afghahi, Tooraj Faridi, Bahram Mechanic and Nima Golestaneh were pardoned.
 Nader Modanlo, Arash Ghahreman and Ali Saboonchi had their sentences commuted, the U.S. Justice Department said.

 Obama praised the “tireless” effort that went into the prisoner exchange, which comes a day after international inspectors concluded Tehran was in compliance with the deal governing its nuclear program.
 Iranian officials and U.S. administration officials confirmed the news Saturday.
 As a result, some international economic sanctions against Iran were lifted.

 The deal came after more than a year of secret negotiations, the officials said.
 The nuclear agreement “accelerated” the prisoner swap, Kerry said.

-The United States also agreed to drop charges against 14 other Iranians whose extradition to the United States seemed unlikely, a U.S. official said.
+The United States also agreed to drop charges against 14 other Iranians whose extradition to the United States seemed unlikely, a U.S. official said on background.

 Congressmen to meet freed prisoners

 Two congressmen were headed to Germany to greet Rezaian and Hekmati.